bigskysoftware/htmx/www/migration-guide.md

 title: </> intercooler.js -> htmx migration
 ---

-# Migration Guide: Intercooler to htmx
+# Intercooler.js &rarr; htmx Migration Guide

 The purpose of this guide is to:
  -  _map_ the equivalent htmx attributes, headers, events, methods, etc. that are available in Intercooler